NSR Report: Optical Satellite Communications Driven by Constellations and Data Downlink Demand

 Optical Satcom Equipment a $3.7B Opportunity by 2028, but Market Must Establish Ecosystem to Drive Development

 Cambridge, MA – NSR’s Optical Satellite Communications report, released today, forecasts nearly $4 B in cumulative revenue over the 2018-2028 period for laser communication equipment in space.
 Largely driven by the impending wave of mega-constellations with inter-satellite links, the volume of production and subsequent deployment of Non-GEO satellites will drive revenue growth for equipment manufacturers.

-“The market growth for laser communication terminals (LCTs) rests strongly on the successful deployment of Non-GEO HTS mega-constellations,” states Shivaprakash Muruganandham, NSR Analyst and report author.
+“The market growth for laser communication terminals (LCTs) rests strongly on the successful deployment of Non-GEO HTS mega-constellations,” states Shivaprakash Muruganandham, report author.
 Constellations such as SpaceX’ Starlink and Telesat’s LEO that propose to incorporate inter-satellite laser links are expected to drive demand for Space-Space terminals beyond 10,000 units by 2028.